trofi/trofi.github.io.gen/posts/309-listing-all-nixpkgs-packages.md

 In practice it's not very convenient and I never did it.
 The command already takes a while to run and running it multiple times is no fun.
 I decided to extend initial script to handle nested attributes.

 ## Naive attempt to extend the hack

 In theory it's one small extension: add a tiny amount of code to descend into child attributes and you are done.
 Sounds good, did not work.
 The result started crashing on various syntax errors in various `nixpkgs` files.
-When I worked error around `nix` ate `100GB` of `RAM` and crashed without producing the result.
+When I worked syntax errors around `nix` ate `100GB` of `RAM` and crashed without producing the result.
 I'll spare you the implementation details of a modified script.

 Unbounded `RAM` usage is very unfortunate as the script in theory could run in constant space.
-It's not very simple in practice as `nix` uses [`boehm-gc`](https://en.wikipedia.org/wiki/Boehm_garbage_collector) to control it's heap usage.
+It's not very simple in practice as `nix` uses [`boehm-gc`](https://en.wikipedia.org/wiki/Boehm_garbage_collector) to control its heap usage.
 I'm not sure a single loaded `<nixpkgs>` tree allows for any garbage collection of `.drv` files.
 I filed <https://github.com/NixOS/nix/issues/9671> issue to see if there are any obvious references `nix` could remove to make garbage collection more efficient.
 But in the shorter term I had to try something else.

 ## A step back: just list all the attributes

-I realized there are multiple problems with my hack and I attempted to solve a simple problem.
+I realized there are multiple problems with my hack and I attempted to solve a simpler problem.
 I wanted to just list all the available attributes in `<nixpkgs>`.
 Ideally not just those known to `hydra` CI builder but the ones hiding in `pkgsCross` in other places.

-Quiz question: how hard is it to get a list of such attributes to explore?
+**Quiz question**: how hard is it to get a list of such attributes to explore?

 Getting an attribute list of a single set is trivial via single call of